slausmeister/AutoHDR/readme.md

 ---

 *joint work with [Lucas Schmitt](https://structures.uni-heidelberg.de/team.php?show_member_yrc=342)*

+Best viewed in an HDR compatible browser (Chrome) on an HDR compatible display.

 # Introduction
 Modern photography software like Adobe Lightroom and Darktable play a crucial role in the digital photography workflow, particularly for photographers who shoot in RAW format.
 RAW files contain unprocessed data directly from a camera's image sensor, preserving the highest possible quality and providing extensive flexibility for post-processing.
 Unlike JPEGs, which are compressed and processed in-camera, RAW files allow photographers to make significant adjustments to exposure, color balance, contrast, and other parameters without degrading image quality.
 This capability is essential for professional photographers and enthusiasts seeking to achieve the highest quality results.